ebhemmanuel/bigchat/README.md

    - Download github desktop if you're not very familiar with cloining repo's.
 Once installed you can download and manage your repos from there.
    - Navigate to the project directory and install the required dependencies using npm i.
    - You'll need to transfer the `custom-chat-box.html` code on to your streamlabs html section.
+   - There are some already existing users that have been added manually to the javascript while we build the backend for a twitch auth system.
+You'll need to mimic the code struc
    - Next we want to pass the custom-fields in so that we can adjust font sizes and other settings this way through streamlabs.

 3. **Configuration:**